Could Digital Doctor be Risky for Failure to Recognize in Texas?

 Most everyone has heard the old adage an apple a day keeps the doctor away.
 However, can the same be true for technology?
 Has technology truly become so advanced that patients can “chat” or electronically communicate with doctors without the need for a physical exam or testing?
-According to one recent report, such technology already exists and may be a new face for doctors.
+According to one recent report shown by a medical malpractice lawyer in Houston, TX, such technology already exists and may be a new face for doctors.
 One can only ponder, however, whether technology designed to eliminate the need for a physical doctor visit opens a door for a greater chance of failure to recognize or diagnose illnesses.

 According to a recent report, Phillip McGraw, known as “Dr. Phil,” and his son have recently started up an online process known as “Doctor on Demand.”
 Doctor on Demand is an online platform designed to reduce the number of crowded doctor and hospital waiting rooms.
 The platform is operated via mobile device where patients can video chat with doctors without ever having to leave their home or office.
 The cost of each chat session is listed at $40, with $30 of that going directly to the doctor.